sinamajidian/workshops/2024_nextflow/README.md

 tar -xf pdbaa.tar.gz
 ```

-You can test it out
+You can test it out on these proteins
 ```
 cd ..
 tar -xf proteins10.tar.gz